Cubs vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Cubs Betting Records & Stats

-- The Cubs have gone 18-15 in games they were favored on the moneyline (winning 54.5% of those games).
+- The Cubs have won 19 of the 34 games they were listed as the moneyline favorite this season (55.9%).

-- When it has played as moneyline favorites with odds of -120 or shorter, Chicago has a 14-11 record (winning 56% of its games).
+- When playing as moneyline favorites with odds of -135 or shorter, Chicago has a 10-7 record (winning 58.8% of its games).

-- The Cubs have a 54.5% chance to win this game based on the moneyline's implied probability.
+- Based on this matchup's moneyline, the Cubs have an implied win probability of 57.4%.

-- Chicago has played in 71 games with set over/under, and have combined with opponents to go over the total 36 times (36-34-1).
+- Chicago has had an over/under set by oddsmakers 72 times, and have combined with opponents to go over the total in 36 of those games (36-35-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!